-Investment objective The fund's investment objective is to provide current income, consistent with a short duration profile as described in this prospectus and with the preservation of capital.
+Investment objective The fund's investment objective is to provide a high level of current income.
+Its secondary investment objective is capital appreciation.

 Fees and expenses of the fund This table describes the fees and expenses that you may pay if you buy, hold and sell shares of the fund.
 You may pay other fees, such as brokerage commissions and other fees to financial intermediaries, which are not reflected in the table and example below.